rckymntn/delver/README.md

+# Untitled

-# Untitled - A roguelike built with rot.js and TypeScript
+A roguelike built with TypeScript and rot.js

 ## Developer commands